cpknight/projects/README.md

-## Device Design and Prototype Projects
+## Device Design and Development Projects

 :information_source: This is the master index for my device design projects; the below table is a summary of each sub-project/version/revision: